Table of Contents

 How MetricFire Can Help

 MetricFire is the ultimate solution for organizations that lack the resources for a full Cisco network monitoring team.
-This powerful monitoring platform built on hosted versions of Graphite, Grafana, and Prometheus monitors metrics after a quick installation of our agent.
+This powerful monitoring platform is built on hosted versions of Graphite and Grafana monitors metrics after a quick installation of our agent.